 - Spices: Chili powder, oregano, cumin, salt and pepper.

 How to Cook Instant Pot Pork Carnitas

-- Season the meat by pouring beer, orange and lime juice all over the meat.
-Then rub with freshly grated garlic, sprinkle with a mix of chili powder, oregano, cumin, salt and pepper.
+- Season meat by pouring beer, orange and lime juice over it.
+Then rub with garlic and sprinkle with spices.
 Top with onions and citrus skins.

 - Pressure cook for 1 hour on High pressure.
 I tried to cook Instant Pot pork shoulder roast for 45 minutes and that wasn’t enough.
 Meat wouldn’t shred.